Peter-210/cpp/README.md

     - `container-name.sh` will self delete after use

 ## Setup
-- Make sure to have `Docker` installed
+1. Make sure to have `Docker` installed
     - If on Windows, use `WSL` with `Docker Desktop` (Make sure to use `Linux Containers`)
-- Give permission to execute helper script files:
+2. Give permission to execute helper script files:
 ```
 chmod u+x script/*
 ```
+3. Fill in `public.env` first, then run `script/setup.sh`

 ## Usage
 - This project contains scripts that can run in different modes: